-Galpágos of neuroscience
+Galápagos of neuroscience

-In this approach, a large number of examinations was carried out in seizure disorders (Vadakkan 2016b), and neurodegenerative changes after repeated anesthetic use (Vadakkan, 2015b).
-Furthermore, it was surprising to find a potential reason for age-related neurodegenerative changes as a consequence of the defects in maintaining the last stage of evolution of the nervous systems towards optimizing generation of internal sensations within the nervous system (Vadakkan, 2019).
-Possible explanations for alterations in brain functions by COVID-19 virus whose fusion proteins can cause changes in the proposed mechanism that generates inner sensations (Vadakkan, 2021a) is another example.
-Ability to explain a mechanism for pleasure and its alteration by drugs of abuse (Vadakkan, 2021b) is another example.
+In this approach, numerous studies were conducted on seizure disorders (Vadakkan, 2016b) and neurodegenerative changes following repeated anesthetic use (Vadakkan, 2015b).
+Additionally, it was unexpectedly discovered that age-related neurodegenerative changes could be linked to defects in maintaining the final stage of evolution in the nervous system, which is essential for optimizing the generation of internal sensations (Vadakkan, 2019).
+Another example includes potential explanations for alterations in brain function caused by the COVID-19 virus, whose fusion proteins may disrupt the proposed mechanism responsible for generating inner sensations (Vadakkan, 2021a).
+Furthermore, the ability to explain a mechanism for pleasure and how it is altered by drugs of abuse (Vadakkan, 2021b) serves as another example of this approach.

 1. Huntington's Disease: Early disease symptoms include slight memory problems, clumsiness, depression, mood swings such as irritability and erratic behavior.
 Later, the patient starts developing involuntary, hyperkinetic movements called chorea (uncontrollable, graceful, excessive movements of limbs similar to that of performing a dance).
 At advanced stages, chorea settles down and the patient develops severe parkinsonian features.